Drosophila: Use in genetic research

-Drosophila is considered one of the most impeccable genetic model organisms - they have furthered genetic research unlike any other model organisms.
-Both adults and embryos are experimental models.
-Drosophila is a prime candidate for genetic research because the relationship between human and fruit fly genes is very close.
-Human and fruit fly genes are so similar, that disease-producing genes in humans can be linked to those in flies.
+Drosophila is considered one of the most valuable genetic model organisms; both adults and embryos are used in experiments.
+Drosophila is a prime candidate for genetic research because the relationship between human and fruit fly genes is very close; disease-producing genes in humans can be linked to those in Drosophila.
 The fly has approximately 15,500 genes on its four chromosomes, whereas humans have about 22,000 genes among their 23 chromosomes.
-Thus the density of genes per chromosome in Drosophila is higher than the human genome.
-Low and manageable number of chromosomes make Drosophila species easier to study.
-These flies also carry genetic information and pass down traits throughout generations, much like their human counterparts.
-The traits can then be studied through different Drosophila lineages and the findings can be applied to deduce genetic trends in humans.
-Research conducted on Drosophila help determine the ground rules for transmission of genes in many organisms.
+The low number of chromosomes make Drosophila easier to study.
+Genetic traits can be studied through different Drosophila lineages, and the findings can be applied to deduce genetic trends in humans.
+Research conducted on Drosophila has helped to determine the ground rules for genetic inheritance in many organisms.

 Drosophila is a useful in vivo tool to analyze Alzheimer's disease.
 Rhomboid proteases were first detected in Drosophila but then found to be highly conserved across eukaryotes, mitochondria, and bacteria.
-Melanin's ability to protect DNA against ionizing radiation has been most extensively demonstrated in Drosophila, including in the formative study by Hopwood et al 1985.
+Melanin's ability to protect DNA against ionizing radiation has been most extensively demonstrated in Drosophila, including in the formative study by Hopwood et al. in 1985.